jacob-c-bickel/counting-in-korean/README.md

 ## Counting in Korean

-A website for learning and practice Korean numbers.
+A website for learning and practicing Korean numbers.

 Created with Next.js, React, and Framer Motion.